sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 <p class="subtitle">Learn how to use Cody with the default Sourcegraph Code Search.</p>

-Cody has a default compatiblity with the Sourcegraph's Code Search.
-This means that you can use Cody with your Sourcegraph.com instance while running search queries on your code.
+Cody has a default compatibility with the Sourcegraph's Code Search.
+You can use Cody with your Sourcegraph.com instance while running search queries on your code.
 The functionality is supported on both free and enterprise Sourcegraph instances.
 For more advanced and customized usage, it's recommended to [enable Cody for Enterprise](enable-cody-enterprise.md).

 <ul class="limg">
   <li>